Safety & health

 Will daily screenings be used again this year?

 No, daily screenings for students, staff and visitors are no longer be required.
-However, all visitors to school buildings must show proof of having received a COVID-19 vaccine before entering.

 How will COVID-19 cases be reported after the DOE closes the Situation Room?